ironcore-dev/ceph-provider/e2e/README.md

    ## Introduction
    End-to-end (e2e) in Cephlet testing provides a mechanism to test the end-to-end behavior of the cephlet, and it will involve the CRUD operations over the volume.
+1. Install K8S cluster
+2. Install Go.
+3. Take pull of new cephlet & onmetal-api
+4. Run new cephlet (Cephlet)
+5. Run volumepoollet (onmetal-api)
+6. Try to do CRUD operations with volume.yaml

    ## Install Kubernetes
    k3s installation script